kebsOps/dareyio-pbl/project13.md

 ### In this project we will introduce Ansible dynamic assignments by using include module

-This project builds on the previous project 12
+This project builds on the previous [Project 12](https://github.com/kebsOps/dareyio-pbl/blob/main/project12.md)

 Imports is static and Include is dynamic.